-Symptom Remedy

-Power

-Cannot turn on the Check that the power cable between the transponder and

-power. monitor units for damage.

-Check the power supply.
+Symptom Remedy Power Cannot turn on the power.
+Check that the power cable between the transponder and monitor units for damage.
+Check the power supply Transmitting, receiv ving messages Cannot transmit or receiver.
+Check that the VHF antenna cable is firmly fastened.

-Transmitting, receiving messages

-Cannot transmit or Check that the VHF antenna cable is firmly fastened.

-receiver.
 Check the VHF antenna for damage.
 For TX messages, try a different TX channel.
 CLASS A: See section 1.9.1.
 INLAND: See section 2.6.1.

-Can transmit but Check that the [MSG TYPE] is set to [ADDRESSED] and the

-message is sent to MMSI entered at [TO] is correct.
+Can transmit but message is sent to wrong party.
+Check that the[MSG TYPE] is set to [ADDRESSED] and the MMSI entered at [TO] is correct.

-wrong party.
 For CLASS-A, see section 1.9.1.
 For INLAND: See section 2.6.1.

-Position data

-No position data.
-Check the GPS antenna for damage.

-Check the GPS antenna cable and its connectors.
+Position data No position data.
+Check the GNSS antenna for damage.Check the GNSS antenna cable and its connectors.